-We just shook our heads.
+We just shake our heads.
 “You need adulation.
 Go up to 3D.
 They think you’re cute.”

 “I am cute.”

-We laughed, not because he was so self-centered.
+We laugh, not just because he’s so self-centered.

 “Let’s go play the MOOG,” he suggests.

-He was too irrepressible.
-We went down to the boiler room.
-Soon the walls of Mower were moaning and groaning.
-As David and Jack traded tracks, I filled in leads with my SG guitar.
-Jace was working with me.
-He took over.
-I floated above my body as Jace created eerie riffs off the moody dirges coming from the MOOG.
+H’s also irrepressible.
+We go down to the boiler room.
+Soon the walls of Mower are moaning and groaning.
+As David and Jack trade tracks, I fill in leads with my SG guitar.
+Jace is working with me.
+He takes over.
+I float above my body as Jace creates eerie riffs off the moody dirges coming from the MOOG.

 “Too moody,” I complain.

-“Then we’ll be the Moody Rudes, check out this one,” Minehan was inspired.
+“Then we’ll be the Moody Rudes, check out this one,” Minehan is inspired.

 I’m just beginning to see